rguliyev/smtpd/readme.md

 # smtpd

-An SMTP server package written in Go, in the style of the built-in HTTP server.
+A fork of https://github.com/mhale/smtpd with basic Prometheus metrics and `dep` support added An SMTP server package written in Go, in the style of the built-in HTTP server.
 It meets the minimum requirements specified by RFC 2821 & 5321.

 It is based on [Brad Fitzpatrick's go-smtpd](https://github.com/bradfitz/go-smtpd).
 The differences can be summarised as: